madelineladore/madelineladore.github.io/research.md

 title: "Research"
 permalink: /research/
 ---

----
-layout: page
-title: "Research"
-permalink: /research/
----
-# MY RESEARCH INTERESTS
+# My Research Interests
 I'm interested in the form and function of plural morphology and how it interacts with other systems in a languages grammar.
 I primarily work on Kwa languages, namely Ikpána (Logba) and Asante Twi (Akan).

-# PUBLICATIONS
+# Publications
 Ladore, M. (2026).
 The semantics of plural morphology in Akan. _Glossa: A Journal of General Linguistics_. https://doi.org/10.16995/glossa.17580
 Ladore, M. (submitted).
 Mass, count, and in-between: Insights from Asante Twi.
 Proceedings of   ACAL 56.

-# PRESENTATIONS
+# Presentations
 ## Invited Presentations
 **2025**
 University of Ghana, Semantics Seminar